Mr-Smyth/sunwhere/README.md

 * Call the openweather API for the current weather, passing in the lat and lon.
 * Store the information received to a current weather object.
 * Call the openweather 7 day API with the same users current location.
+* Pick out the days that are for next weekend.
 * Save this information to the weekend weather object.
 * get current date and time and convert to a readable format.
 * Display the current weather, with the necessary conversions in temp.